aintaint/petra/README.md

 https://vietnamproject.archives.msu.edu/collections/

-In the era prior to his assuming control of the Government of South Vietnam, for example, Ngô Đình Diệm was actually a factulty member at MSU in an advisory program with funding from the Eisenhower Administration.
+In the era prior to his assuming control of the Government of South Vietnam, for example, Ngô Đình Diệm was actually a faculty member at MSU in an advisory program with funding from the Eisenhower Administration.